awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 This example uses an [AWS Key Management Service \(AWS KMS\)](https://aws.amazon.com/kms/) customer master key \(CMK\) as the master key\.
 For help creating a key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 For help finding the Amazon Resource name \(ARN\) of an existing CMK, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.

-When you call `encryptString`, the AWS Encryption SDK returns the [encrypted message](concepts.md#message), which includes the ciphertext, the encrypted data keys, and the encryption context, if you use it\.
+When you call `encryptString`, the AWS Encryption SDK returns the [encrypted message](concepts.md#message)\.
+This includes the ciphertext, the encrypted data keys, and the encryption context, if you use it\.
 When you call `getResult` on the returned object, the AWS Encryption SDK returns a base\-64\-encoded string version of the [encrypted message](message-format.md)\.

 Similarly, when you call `decryptString` in this example, the `decryptResult` object contains the encrypted message\.
 Before returning the plaintext, verify that the CMK ID and the encryption context in the encrypted message are the ones that you expect\.